puppetlabs/pdk/docs/pdk_generating_modules.md

    7. Where others can learn more: If you have a website where users can learn more about your module, enter the URL.
    8. Where others can report issues: If you have a public bug tracker for your module, enter the URL.

-1. If the metadata that PDK displays is correct, confirm to generate the module.
+1. If the metadata that PDK displays is correct, confirm with `Y` or **Enter** to generate the module.
 If it is incorrect, enter `n` to cancel and start over.

 ### Module contents